keenlycode/engrave/docs-src/cli.md

 - Performs an initial build using the same pipeline as `engrave build`.
 - Serves `.html` by rendering directly from `DIR_SRC`; other requests are served from `DIR_DEST`.
 - Watches `.html` and `.md` under `DIR_SRC`, plus copy targets.
-Additional `--watch` regexes are matched against the current working directory and only emit SSE events (no build/copy).
+Additional `--watch-add` regexes are matched against the current working directory and only emit SSE events (no build/copy).
 - Streams change events to the SSE endpoint at `--sse-url` (default `__engrave/watch`) for browser reload hooks.
 - Host/port control the FastAPI + Uvicorn development server; log level follows `--log-level` / `LOG_LEVEL`.